 - 10 medium strawberries, diced

-In a medium bowl, whisk together the cake flour, baking powder, salt and sugar.
-Add the butter and oil to the dry ingredients and beat together until they're combined.
+- In a medium bowl, whisk together the cake flour, baking soda, baking powder, salt and sugar.
+Add the oil and butter to the dry ingredients and beat together until they're combined.
 Add the egg whites and vanilla extract and mix until they're fully combined.
 Then add the milk and sour cream, mixing just until the batter is smooth.